Skip to main content

 For an example of a proxy server configuration file, read the section, “Example Nginx configuration file for a reverse proxy” later in this topic.

-Install a collector behind a reverse proxy
+Install an Incident Management Collector behind a reverse proxy

 1. Go to Integrations > Ingestion Services > Collectors > Installation.